 information and to set up your account.

 already planning next year's event and are very excited to

 have already confirmed four world renowned speakers.
 The 2019

 conference will be held at a luxury resort in beautiful Phuket.

 gastroenterology and hepatology.
 Twenty five hours of top quality

-continuing education with renowned experts in a beautiful family
+continuing education with renowned experts were presented in a

-friendly venue.
-Investigate the latest diagnostic and therapeutic
+beautiful family friendly venue.
+The latest diagnostic and

 Confused about Lipase Assays?
 Recently, questions have been